smith478/label-extractor/README.md

 ## Model training

-- Step 1: Use `zero_shot_model.py` to get pseudo labels from llama 3
+- Step 1: Use `zero_shot_model.py` to get pseudo labels from llama 3.1 (make sure to use an instruction tuned version)
 - Step 2: Run `fine_tune.py` to train a model on the pseudo labels from step 1
 - Step 3: Run an error analysis and clean up mis-labeled samples
 - Step 4: Repeat steps 2 and 3 until we get decent results